cuisinecometwot/MindfulnessBell/README.md

-# MindfulnessBell
+# Mindfulness Bell
-A very simple Mindfulness Bell written in Bash scripts
+A very simple Mindfulness Bell written in Bash scripts for Linux

+The Mindfulness Bell is a prominent part of the practice in Plum Village, which is a Buddhist monastery and mindfulness practice center founded by Zen Master Thich Nhat Hanh.
+The Mindfulness Bell is used to remind practitioners to come back to the present moment and be mindful of their breathing and surroundings.

+In Plum Village, the Mindfulness Bell is traditionally sounded three times a day, marking the beginning of each practice session.
+When the bell rings, everyone stops what they are doing and takes a few deep breaths, bringing their attention to the present moment and letting go of any distractions or thoughts that may have arisen.

+In addition to its use during formal meditation sessions, the Mindfulness Bell can also be used throughout the day as a tool for mindfulness and presence.
+For example, you might set an alarm on your computer to ring periodically throughout the day, reminding you to pause and take a few mindful breaths.

-Start with this command line
+Start the script with this command line
 ./script.sh > /dev/null 2>&1 &
 This will start the script script.sh in the background, redirecting both its standard output and error to /dev/null